lazarofl/Community-Job-Board-Initiative/README.md

 # The Initiative

-Provide an open and simple format for job application for a particular tech community using open source perspective.
+Provide an open and simple job application format for a particular tech community using an open source perspective.

 # Proposal